What is a deviating sample?

 A stability time is the maximum time for stability for that determinand, in that matrix (sample type).
 A listing is available on request - please email email@example.com

-Gross deviations will be cancelled, eg, a bacteriological sample received in a non-sterile bottle.
+Gross deviations will be cancelled, such as, a bacteriological sample received in a non-sterile bottle.